zetkin/developer.zetkin.org/contributing/index.md

 Backend development in Python or Node.js?
 We do this, but you need to get in touch with the Zetkin maintainers to start doing that.

-### Get a code collaboration account at GitHub
+## Get a code collaboration account at GitHub

 Zetkin projects use [GitHub Pull Requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) for collaboration.
 You will need [a personal GitHub account](https://github.com/join).

+[Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh) explains how to create and add an SSH key to your account.

+## Get a Slack account

+Ask your Zetkin maintainer for an invite to the Zetkin Slack channels, where you can get help from other people.

-### Install Docker
+## Install Docker

 To develop Zetkin, you need to **get a development environment started**.
 There are instructions about this in different project READMEs.

-All of them use [Docker](https://www.docker.com/), so begin by installing [Docker Desktop](https://www.docker.com/get-started) for your computer platform.
+All of them use
+[Docker](https://www.docker.com/), so begin by installing [Docker Desktop](https://www.docker.com/get-started) for your computer platform.

-#### Platform installation snags
+### Platform installation snags

 Windows!
 To run Docker on Windows, you _may_ need to check which version of Windows you are running.